kopia/kopia/site/content/docs/Getting started/_index.md

     .kopiaignore                   inherited from (global)
 ```

-Finally to list all policies, we can use `kopia policy list`:
+Finally, to list all policies, we can use `kopia policy list`:

 ```
 $ kopia policy list